 Vibrant champagne-white luster over nearly flawless surfaces.
 The strike is very sharp with over 95% head detail!

-Creamy white luster with a hint of gold shade.
-Well struck for a date known for poor strikes.
+Creamy white luster and well struck on a date known for poor strikes!

 CAC.
 Solid detail for the grade with very nice silver-gray, problem-free surfaces.

 Brilliant frosty luster with a few minor touches of champagne accent.
 The strike is super sharp and the look is grand.